bittorrenttorque/btapp/README.md

 #### Local Connection
 To connect to the plugin client on your local machine...
-<script>btapp = new Btapp;</script>
+<script>alert('hi'); window.btapp = new Btapp;</script>
 ```javascript
 btapp = new Btapp;
 btapp.connect();
 ```
-this code was executed when the page was loaded to ensure that the examples below work even if you forget about this one...
+this code was executed when the page was loaded to ensure that the examples below work even if you forget about this

 #### Remote Connection
 (referred to occasionally as the falcon proxy)